 They were nothing but such sites which had a different mobile version for themselves.
 And this used to facilitate the ease of usage of the users surfing from mobile phones.

-But nowadays things have changed as Google prefers website with single URLs rather than having multiple versions of their website with numerous links.
+But nowadays things have changed as Google prefers websites with single URLs rather than having multiple versions of their website with numerous links.
 This hampers their ranks in Google’s Search Engine Result Pages.

 So, websites, everywhere, are looking forward to having a responsive version of their websites so that it fits well in the smartphones of users besides fitting well into the desktop screens.